paperplanefactory/paperplane-photography-theme/README.md

 ### :electric_plug: Useful plugins to install:
 These plugins are suggested based on my experience and are therefore a simple tip.
-* [WP Fastest Cache](https://it.wordpress.org/plugins/wp-fastest-cache/ "WP Fastest Cache") to improve loading time - avoid scripts combining option if you want to keep Internet Explorer(:hankey:) compatibility;
+* [WP Fastest Cache](https://it.wordpress.org/plugins/wp-fastest-cache/ "WP Fastest Cache") to improve loading time - avoid scripts combining option if you want to keep Microsoft Internet Explorer :hankey: compatibility;
 * [Contact Form 7](https://it.wordpress.org/plugins/contact-form-7/ "Contact Form 7"): CSS rules perfectly define appearence of forms created with CF7.
 In CF7 editor just wrap your form into a DIV with class "form-hold";
 * [WebP Express](https://wordpress.org/plugins/webp-express/ "WebP Express") is a must have plugin if your hosting provider supports WebP image conversion tools;
 * [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/ "Yoast SEO") to boost SEO;